WarperSan/BossPack/README.md

 # 5. Ghost Kind (WIGHT)
 **Immunity**: Magic (Purple)

-**Skull Effect**: Spawns 4 Will-o'-the-wisp Bloons which have 5% of the boss's max health and makes the boss invicible until all the Will-o'-the-wisp bloons are popped
+**Skull Effect**: Spawns 4 Will-o'-the-wisp Bloons which have 5k hp and makes the boss invicible until all the Will-o'-the-wisp bloons are popped

 **Timer Effect**: Spawns 10 * (Current Round) / 20 Purples every second